Jakob-Bach/Constrained-Filter-Feature-Selection/src/cffs_package/README.md

 - `expressions.py`: Formulate constraints in propositional logic and linear arithmetic, using our own expression classes.
   These constraints may be added to a satisfiability problem in `solving.py`.
-- `feature_qualities.py`: Compute univariate feature qualities for the optimization objective.
+- `feature_qualities.py`: Compute univariate feature qualities for the (linear) optimization objective.
 - `solving.py`: Formulate a constrained-filter-feature-selection *satisfiability* problem with constraints from `expressions.py`.
   Count the number of solutions with our own implementation; optimization is not supported.